bvonboyen/bvonboyen.github.io/_projects/soccersim.md

 **Core methods**
 - Poisson and Skellam distributions for goal and score-difference modeling
 - Maximum-likelihood calibration of team attack/defense parameters
+- Self learning with priors, variance control, and random noise
 - Match & season-level Monte Carlo simulations for probability tables
 - YAML-driven configuration and a clean CLI for reproducible workflows